Customizing an automation rule or web action output email

 There are situations when you need to send an email to the initiator when his operation is completed.

-- In Administrator Console navigate to Home > Configuration > Web Portal > Web Actions > Microsoft 365 > New Team web action.
+In the Cayosoft Administrator Console, navigate to Home > Configuration > Web Portal > Web Actions > Microsoft 365 > New Team web action.

 $message =